prtkgpt/questdb.io/docs/reference/sql/fill.md

 | tsn       | minn | maxn | avgn    |

-However, in case there was no `PRICES` data for a given hour, your table would have time-chunks missing.
+However, in case there was no `PRICES` data for a given hour, your table would have time chunks missing.
 In the below example, there is no data to generate aggregates for `ts3`

 | timestamp | min    | max    | average |
 | --------- | ------ | ------ | ------- |